 SCP is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, Quebec, Prince Edward Island, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
 SCP is also a member of IIROC.
 SAM is registered as a portfolio manager and an exempt market dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador.
-SAM is also registered as a portfolio manager and newfoundland and Labrador and as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador.
+SAM is also registered as a portfolio manager in Ontario, Reversional and Scotia and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador.
 SAM is also registered as an exempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.